project-dy/Anime4K-Encoder/README.md

 - Removed NVENC
 - Ability to choose CRF when encoding
 - Auto burn in subs to eliminate a extra step [optional]
+- Removed the second encoding option/mode, as I couldn't find a purpose appart from creating generation loss.
-- Cleaned Up the code to make it easier to modify
+- Rearranged the code partially and added more comments to make it easier to modify.
-- Butchered the code because I dont know how to code
+- Butchered the code because I dont know how to code.

 ## Installing / Getting started